 The units are:

 This unit is designed to introduce learners to the variety of approaches and methods of research which characterise the discipline of criminology.
 The learner will develop an understanding of the complex nature of crime and the problems with measuring crime.

 The purpose of this Unit is to enable candidates to explain what constitutes a crime in Scotland and the main principles involved in prosecution of crime and to explore the nature of crime and its effects on the individual and the community.
 This Unit intends to encourage the candidate to reflect on crime and become more aware of its implications.

 The purpose of this unit is to provide learners with an introduction to the different criminal courts in Scotland.
 This unit examines the role, structure and power of the Scottish criminal justice system.
 Learners will be able to explain and evaluate custodial and non-custodial sentencing strategies in different jurisdictions.

 - 2 afternoons per week - Tuesday and Thursday 1:30 pm - 4 pm

-- 3 relevant National 5s at C or above (including English or Comms)
+- A minimum of 3 relevant National 5s at C or above (including English or Comms)

 English Proficiency RequirementsIELTS 5.5